Strippit HECC80 CNC Control

 G68 Turn the Punch Back On

-G69 Retract X & Y Axis to "Home" Position and T Axis (Tool Turret)
+G69 Retract X & Y Axis to "Home or Zero" Position and T Axis (Tool Turret) Retracts

-Retracts to Station T01.
+to Station T01.
+Best to Not use G69!
 Not to be Confused with "Load Position".

 G70 Dimensions are in Inch Input